ozanalicelik/ozanalicelik/README.md

 ## Hi there 👋
-🔭 I’m currently student at Bilkent, Department of Economics, and interested in computer sciences.
+🔭 I’m currently student at Bilkent, Department of Economics, and also interested in computer sciences.